Statistical Tests

 • The results of the test

-An n-sample test to determine if every pair of populations has the same mean.
+An n-sample test to determine if the mean of a variable is the same within pairs of populations.

 ../_images/pairwise-t.png